juicedata/juicefs-csi-driver/docs/en/guide/cache-group-operator.md

   cleanCache: true
 ```

-## Delete Cache Group {#delete-cache-group}
+## Delete a cache group {#delete-cache-group}

 Use the following command to delete the cache group.
-All Worker nodes under the cache cluster will be deleted:
+All worker nodes under the cache cluster will be deleted:

 ```sh
 kubectl delete cachegroup cachegroup-sample